Busbridge: Busbridge Lakes

-This consists of 3 lakes, nature trails and a wooded hillside containing a largest collection of wild waterfowl.
+This consists of three lakes, nature trails and a wooded hillside containing a largest collection of wild waterfowl.
 The owners state the site has 130 species of swans, geese and ducks, many endangered, rare pheasants, cranes and other exotic birds.
 The landscape is open to the public on selected days, on private booking, open for schools, clubs and private parties.

 Memorials

-The village churchyard contains several significant memorials by architect, Edwin Lutyens, who also designed the house at Munstead Wood for his friend and collaborator Gertrude Jekyll.
-Lutyens designed Busbridge War Memorial, a Grade II* listed structure, unveiled in 1922, one of fifteen of his War Crosses, which share a similar design.
+The village churchyard contains several significant memorials by Lutyens, including the Busbridge War Memorial, a Grade II* listed structure, unveiled in 1922, one of fifteen of his War Crosses, which share a similar design.
 The names of the village's war dead are listed on a plaque inside the church.
 He also designed memorials to Julia Jekyll (Gertrude's mother), Francis McLaren, and a joint memorial to Sir Herbert Jekyll (Gertrude's brother) and his wife Dame Agnes Jekyll, and to Gertrude herself.

 Demography and housing

 At the United Kingdom Census 2011 the population stood at 21 higher than ten years earlier, living in 267 households.